-Staff Governors: 2 members (including the Headteacher)
+Staff Governors: 2 members (not including the Headteacher)

 Co-opted Governors: 4 members - these are members who the Governing Body feel have particular skills that will contribute to effective governance and success of the school.
 They could include parents, staff or members of the local community

 Total membership of the Governing Body is 12.
 There are two vacancies- One Co-opted and one staff

 My name is Peter Storey and my daughter is currently attending Year 2 and has been at SDPS since Foundation, I have seen her grow and develop successfully, all thanks to a team of staff working toward the same objective, to give our children the best start they possibly can, in a safe, caring and happy environment.

 I am currently a Catering Manager with Cater-Ed, a company providing hot nutritious meals to the majority of Primary schools in the Plymouth area.

 In a previous life, I was head of Retail and Catering at the Theatre Royal Plymouth, before this I owned a coffee shop, tapas bar and a fine dining restaurant.

 In my spare time I like to cycle and spend as much time as I can with my daughter and family.